-How To Speed Up Your Computer’s Performance By Turning Off Indexing Of Your Local Drive In Windows XP And Vista
+How To Turn Off Indexing Of Your Local Drive In Windows 7 / Vista /XP

 If you are sick of slow loading speed or want to increase the performance of your Windows further, then turning off Indexing of your local drive is another simple way of boosting the performance.
-This option is automatically set in both Windows XP and Windows Vista.
+This option is automatically set in Windows XP, Windows Vista, and Windows 7.
 Indexing is enabled because it helps Windows index your files and folder for faster search.
-But what search are we talking about here?
-Both Windows XP and Vista build-in search are crap, they take lot of time to find for specific file and sometimes don’t give any results.

 You must be thinking why turn it off, Microsoft enabled it due to a reason?
 Well, yes, basically you are right here but sometimes Microsoft doesn’t use it’s brain.
 Microsoft might have forgot to make their search better and more powerful because they were focused more on releasing Windows on time.
 You can use Google Desktop or Windows Search alternatively which are both faster than the build-in search and ofcourse more powerful.